wustlese527/progress_status_2/README.md

 5) The png.files are the normalized confusion matrix reuslts of our models, in case the ipynv file fails to show the figures clearly.

-   There shoould be three png. files in total.
+   There should be three png. files in total.

 ******